|Doc. Number||Article Title||Effective Date||Version|

 Now that you have "Accepted" the Settlement, you will be taken to the Settlements Tab automatically.
 If you return to the settlement, you will see payment details like what is displayed below.
 If you need to make edits, click the "edit this settlement" hyperlink in the top right of the page (see below).

-On the Enrollment Details page (Click "Enrollments" on the navigation bar of the client dashboard), in this example, you will find that Settlement Payments (Blue), Disbursement Fees (Yellow), and Earned Performance Fees (Red) have been added to the payment schedule.
+On the Enrollment Details page (Click "Enrollments" on the navigation bar of the client dashboard), in this example, you will find that Settlement Payments (Blue), Disbursement Fees (Gray), and ACH Client Debit (Green) are listed in the payment schedule.

 Article Version History: